null-Exception1/pacman/README.md

 }

 ```
+`ghosts.py` recieve an extra argument `colour`, in order for the singular ghost AI function to recognize it's position.

 After recieving this, the functions need to return a list with 2 items.
 This list indicates a direction in either of the 4 directions - up, down, left or right.
 These are represented by [x,y] - <br /><br />